-One of the best kept secrets with respect to all of the various recycling programs in effect is the absolute success of lead acid battery recycling.
-More than 97% of all battery lead is recycled making lead acid batteries the most highly recycled consumer product.
+One of the best-kept secrets with respect to all of the various recycling programs in effect is the absolute success of lead acid battery recycling.
+More than 97% of all battery lead is recycled making lead acid batteries the most highly recycled consumer product. scrap yard

 19th Century Technology – 21st Century Utility

 The lead acid battery has been around for a while.
 It was discovered in 1859 by a French physicist and is the oldest type of rechargeable battery.
-With a high power to weight ratio and a cost that is economical, lead acid batteries have provided a practical and efficient power solution for many different applications.
+With a high power-to-weight ratio and a cost that is economical, lead-acid batteries have provided a practical and efficient power solution for many different applications.
+Scrap Yard Brampton

 Once separated, the plastic can be scooped-up and sent for further processing and when the vat is drained, the lead and other heavy metals can be collected and also sent for further processing.